san650/ember-cli-page-object/README.md

 * `page-object` Creates a new page object
 * `page-object-component` Creates a new component to be used in a page object
 * `page-object-helper` Creates a new helper to be used in a page object
-* `component-test` Creates a new optimized component test with a matching page object component when used with the `--page-object` flag

 You can create a new page object called `users` using the `generate` command